KevinMcD25/MIS352GroupKEAH/README.md

 # MIS352GroupKEAH
 This is the MIS 353 Repo for ( Kevin McDonald, Eric Scull, Andrew Taughinbaugh, and Hayden Rhodes

-**Project Overview**
+**Project Dsc**

-Kevin: I believe we are starting a app that uses weather data for analysis on what items you should sell or events that would be the best for that weather/ planning events for your camp site.
-(MAYBE) * I want to change it to something that we would want to work on *

-Kevin: I would like to do an adventure WV application if we need to use NOAA Data, if not im open to anything.
+This is an application that is a mix of a adventure WV page and a planning tool for outdoor adventures.
+We would like to promote going outdoors and seeing what the appalacha has to offer.
+One fuction of the application with be to help outdoor goers plan their trips using our application.
+They will set a date and the information about that weather season and activities you can do will populate.
+This application will also provide you with the rich history and views that the appalacha have to offer!

 *******************************************************************************************************************************************************************

 **Current Phase**

-Kevin: We are currently in Phase 1 of our application, we need to develople our first welcome pages, and figure out what exactly we want to do
+Kevin: We are currently in Phase 1 of our application, we need to develople our first pages

 *******************************************************************************************************************************************************************